TMJ Treatment that Works: Dr. Jeffrey Haddad’s TMJ PRECISION APPROACH™

 Physical therapy includes a number of manipulations that are designed to relax the muscles and loosen the jaw joints.
 A physical therapist may recommend exercises that you can perform at home, which can help reduce muscle tension and improve range of motion.
 The physical therapist may perform massages on your jaw muscles, and may move your jaw in ways that are intended to loosen up scar tissue in the joints.
 They may also counsel you on things like posture and bad motion habits that can impact your TMJ.

 Medications used in TMJ treatment may be used to either alleviate symptoms — such as pain — or address the root cause of your TMJ.
 Pain medications used may include NSAIDs, opiates, or certain antidepressants.
 Medications that attempt to address your TMJ include muscle relaxants and sedatives.
-Muscle relaxants can help relieve muscle tension that contributes to jaw pain, face pain, tooth damage, and other TMJ symptoms, and may include injectable treatments like BOTOX ®, which is still being evaluated as a TMJ treatment.
+Muscle relaxants can help relieve muscle tension that contributes to jaw pain, face pain, tooth damage, and other TMJ symptoms, and may include injectable treatments which are still being evaluated as a TMJ treatment.
 Steroid injections may be used to attempt to resolve swelling.
 Sedatives are often used to address night bruxism.

 Arthrocentesis is technically a nonsurgical procedure, and it’s often used to try to head off the need for surgery.
 In this procedure, fluids are passed through the jaw joint to remove debris or chemicals that perpetuate swelling.

 Jaw joint surgery may involve attempts to remove scar tissue or an actual replacement of the jaw joint.
-Because of the high risk of complications, this is considered a last resort for treatment.
+Because of the high risk of complications, this is considered a last resort for TMJ treatment.